valentjn/vscode-ltex/pages/docs/settings.md

 </div>

+## `ltex.additionalRules.enablePickyRules`

+Enable LanguageTool rules that are marked as picky and that are disabled by default, e.g., rules about passive voice, sentence length, etc.

+*Type:* `boolean`

+*Default:* `false`

 ## `ltex.additionalRules.motherTongue`

 Optional mother tongue of the user (e.g., `"de-DE"`).

 If set, additional rules will be checked to detect false friends.
+Picky rules may need to be enabled in order to see an effect (see [`ltex.additionalRules.enablePickyRules`](settings.html#ltexadditionalrulesenablepickyrules)).
 False friend detection improves if a language model is supplied (see [`ltex.additionalRules.languageModel`](settings.html#ltexadditionalruleslanguagemodel)).

 *Type:* `string`